Dipl-WI-Ing. Dirk Gamboa

 The Quantagram

-The Quantagram illustrates how a quantum process can be represented as a relational structure.
+The Quantagram (quantum diagram) illustrates how a quantum process can be represented as a relational structure.
 Source, transformation, and possible outputs appear as an ordered arrangement of relations.
 The focus is not on numerical calculation, but on making structural branching explicitly visible.

 The Difference Between Perspective and Level of Knowing